 Rain clouds darken the sky above Glyder Fawr Mountain, Snowdon National Park, Gwynedd, Wales.
 (Photo copyright © by Kaj Halberg)

-This male lion (Panthera leo) quenches his thirst in a rainwater puddle in the Ngorongoro Crater, northern Tanzania. – Read about our adventures with lions on the page Travel episodes – Tanzania 1990: Lions in the camp.
+This male lion (Panthera leo) quenches his thirst in a rainwater puddle in the Ngorongoro Crater, northern Tanzania. – Our nightly adventures with lions are described on the page Travel episodes – Tanzania 1990: Lions in the camp.
 (Photo copyright © by Kaj Halberg)

 Leatherleaf (Chamaedaphne calyculata), of the heath family (Ericaceae), forms large growths in acidic marshy areas.
 This species has a wide distribution, found in Japan and the Siberian taiga zone, westwards to Finland, and also in Alaska, Canada, and eastern United States, south to Georgia.

 Leatherleaf, photographed in the Pine Barrens, New Jersey, United States.
 (Photo copyright © by Kaj Halberg)

 The Pacific Islands silvergrass (Miscanthus floridulus) is distributed in Japan and Taiwan, and on several islands in the Pacific Ocean.
 In Taiwan, it is very common in the lowlands, at higher altitudes being replaced by M. transmorrisonensis.

 Stem of Pacific Islands silvergrass, weighed down by rain, Taiwan.
 (Photo copyright © by Kaj Halberg)